 What went wrong?

-In gaming not everything goes according to your wishes.
+In gaming, not everything goes according to your wishes.
 That’s our story, too.
-This is not criticism, we all did our best.
-Of course we made mistakes, but we learned our lessons.
+This is not a criticism, we all did our best.
+Of course, we made mistakes, but we learned our lessons.
 Don’t be afraid to make mistakes and fail.
 And fail fast, as our CEO often says.
 It is hugely important to ensure that all the lessons from a failure will find their way into the next project.
 It’s these lessons that will make you and your next game better.

 So yeah, this is how we did it.
 Lessons were learned (quite a few).
 Hopefully, we can benefit from all of these mistakes & lessons this year with our next mobile games in the pipeline.